stijn-vanesch/flir_camera_driver/spinnaker_synchronized_camera_driver/doc/index.rst

 - ``compute_brightness`` must be true for any camera governed by a master controller.
 - ``exposure_auto`` must be off (disable the individual camera controller).
 - ``chunk_mode_active`` must be true, and chunk exposure time, gain and frame id must be enabled

+For the special case where one camera (primary) triggers the sync pulse of a secondary camera, see the example launch file ``primary_secondary.launch.py``.
+If you don't use Blackfly S cameras you will have to adjust the digital I/O parameters.

 Known issues